 NBFCs are mostly private owned financial institutions regulated by the RBI and other government entities.
 Both of them perform exceptional role in their respective domains.
 A comparison between the two is always important from the angle of monetary policy as well as the interest of depositors and investors.

 In recent years, the RBI is putting high regulations on NBFCs.
 Some of the regulations are as hard as that of banks.
 Extension of SARFAESI clause and putting more capital requirements are some of them.
 Actually there is a trend of imposing almost all regulatory requirements of banks on the NBFC sector.
 This is because failure of big NBFCs is dangerous to the economy as well.
 The NBFCs are nicknamed as shadow banking sector.

-NBFCs are regulated by the RBI under the RBI Act of 1935 from 1997 onwards.
-They have to: register with the RBI, keep minimum capital, maintain SLR etc. Other strict norms are also detailed by the RBI.
+NBFCs are regulated by the RBI under the RBI Act of 1935 from 1997 onward.
+They have to: register with the RBI, keep minimum capital, some of them have to maintain SLR and still some of them have to keep the CRAR (Capital to Risky Asset Ratio) etc. Other strict norms are also detailed by the RBI.
 Important NBFCs are identified by the RBI by categorizing them into systemically important NBFCs, deposit taking NBFCs, NBFC- MFI etc.

 What is an NBFC?

 “A Non-Banking Financial Company (NBFC) is a company registered under the Companies Act, 1956 engaged in the business of loans and advances, acquisition of shares/stocks/bonds/debentures/securities issued by Government or local authority or other marketable securities of a like nature, leasing, hire-purchase, insurance business, chit business but does not include any institution whose principal business is that of agriculture activity, industrial activity, purchase or sale of any goods (other than securities) or providing any services and sale/purchase/construction of immovable property.” – RBI.